rankutah/blog/sites/novagutter/posts/choosing-the-right-gutter-system-for-your-business-materials-sizes-and-configurations-explained.md

 tags:
   - article
 ---
+# Choosing the Right Gutter System for Your Business: Materials, Sizes, and Configurations Explained

 ![](/media/choosing-the-right-gutter-system-for-your-business.jpg)
 When it comes to commercial properties, every element of the building's exterior must be designed with durability and function in mind - including the gutter system.
 Choosing the right gutters is essential to protecting your property from water damage, preserving the foundation, and maintaining curb appeal.
 If you're a property manager, contractor, or business owner looking to upgrade or install a new gutter system, here's what you need to know about selecting the right materials, sizes, and configurations.
 Here is some of what you need to know prior to [**commercial gutter installation**](/services/commercial-gutter-installation).